 Enter the cost per kilowatt hour and the wattage for each zone in the kiln.
 The cost per kilowatt hour has a minimum of \$0.001 (1/10th of a penny) and a maximum of \$9.999.
 This information can be acquired from your electric company.
 The zone wattage has a minimum of 0 and a maximum of 50,000 Watts.
-This information can be acquired from the kiln manufacturer or consult your kiln's manual.
+This information can be acquired from the nameplate on your kiln.
 If it a multi-zone kiln, you can enter the kiln's wattage in Zone 2, or divide the kiln's wattage and split evenly between the 3 zones.